shubhambhatia190/Forest-cover-change-GEE/README.md

 ## 🗺️ Study Area

-The analysis is focused on the **Dalma Wildlife Sanctuary**, located in **eastern India**, a region known for its ecological richness and diverse wildlife.
+The analysis is focused on the **Dalma Wildlife Sanctuary**, located in **Eastern India**, a region known for its ecological richness and diverse wildlife.
 This area has been under observation to study:

 - Forest cover change between 2019 and 2023
 - Deforestation hotspots